 The business world today has a severe shortage of blockchain engineers, as well as engineers and developers with the ability to integrate tech components such as AI, machine learning, and big data.
 Adaptability will allow us to survive these technological evolutions.

 Critical thinking will almost certainly be one of the most sought-after skill sets.
-As discussed in the second Future of Work article, rapid transformation is expected to create more free time, bring universal basic income, and put more of a focus on ethical leadership and decision-making skills.
+Rapid transformation is expected to create more free time, bring universal basic income, and put more of a focus on ethical leadership and decision-making skills.
 In hiring practices, age will be eliminated as a factor, along with other formal criteria—whoever is capable of doing a job will be asked to do it.
 Without critical thinking, ethics, decision-making, and leadership will be difficult to implement.

 Sweden’s economy has enjoyed a much-needed boost through refugees.
 According to a recent study published in Science Advances, the overall strength and sustainability of the country’s economy improved while unemployment rates dropped.
 The bottom line?
 Immigrants and refugees are essential for economic growth.